Education Scholars Program

 During yearly application windows prospective learners will be asked to submit:

-- Letter of interest outlining current education responsibilities and activities, areas of interest in teaching, educational leadership, and/or education scholarship, career goals in the next 3-5 years, and how this program will help the candidate attain these goals.
+3. An outline of your career goals in the next 3-5 years, and how you believe this program will help you attain those goals.
 As this program focuses on education scholarship, please specifically describe your interest in education scholarship and how you will apply the content in this course towards advancing your career.

 Applicants will be notified via email once decisions have been made.